How a new DAMS Software Upgrade is helping to Streamline Workflows at the Museum of Fine Arts, Houston

 In 2013, the MFAH assembled two teams to work independently on the two main challenges of the grant – to photograph 29,300 works on paper and to link images of these works to the museum’s collection management system, The Museum System (TMS), and make them accessible through the museum’s partnerships with online distributors.
 The photography team consisted of staff from several departments including Registration, Preparations, and Conservation, while the database team consisted of only three people, Dave Thompson from Information Technology, and Matt Lawson and Marty Stein from Photographic and Imaging Services.
 In order to make online access possible, the database team initially planned to integrate TMS with their legacy Digital Asset Management System (DAMS).

 After mapping the proposed data workflows, some questions were immediately raised: should data be updated and maintained in both systems?
 Which system would be the authority?
-After polling the MFAH staff, it was clear that images needed to exist in both systems, so the team had to think about creating a two-way integration between TMS and their legacy DAMS.
+After polling the MFAH staff, it was clear that images needed to exist in both systems, so the team had to think about creating a two-way integration between TMS and their legacy DAMS software.

 “Additionally, our director and curators wanted to add an online collections gallery on our website,” explains Marty Stein, Photographic and Imaging Services Manager at the MFAH.
 “It was meant to integrate object data from TMS with image data from our DAMS.”
-The DAMS integration was recalibrated to include the new digital gallery, and the timeline for the project was extended.
+The DAMS software integration was recalibrated to include the new digital gallery, and the timeline for the project was extended.

 New hurdles continued to appear, as changes to the museum’s acquisitions documentation and exhibition images procedures were implemented.
-Marty recalls, “Things are always changing at the museum, and some adjustments to our workflows were made that influenced how TMS and the DAMS were used.”
+Marty recalls, “Things are always changing at the museum, and some adjustments to our workflows were made that influenced how TMS and the DAMS software were used.”

 Finally, the team hit a roadblock that couldn’t be avoided.
-“The DAMS vendor changed the database and search structure in our DAMS,” reveals Marty, “It meant that if we upgraded, the integration would break, and we would lose our workflows and break the spirit of our grant.
-We had to decide: either keep what we had, never update our DAMS, and hope it wouldn’t crash, or we could pick a new DAMS.”
+“The DAMS software vendor changed the database and search structure in our DAMS,” reveals Marty, “It meant that if we upgraded, the integration would break, and we would lose our workflows and break the spirit of our grant.
+We had to decide: either keep what we had, never update our DAMS, and hope it wouldn’t crash, or we could pick a new DAMS software.”

 “Media Studio was TMS!
 There is no need for a complicated separate integration protocol because all of the data entered into Media Studio is entered directly into TMS.
 This fulfills the spirit of our IMLS grant, and frees us from ongoing integration maintenance,” explains Marty.